simonberner/githubfollowme/README.md

 - Testing: Unit-Tests?
 How well are the test activities documented?
 Real-Device Testing?
 - Is [Automatic Reference Counting](https://docs.swift.org/swift-book/LanguageGuide/AutomaticReferenceCounting.html) taken into account for instances of classes?
 (Structs an enums are value types!)
+- Is [premature optimization](https://stackify.com/premature-optimization-evil/) taken into account? (e.g. spending a huge amount of time for building super performant image caching)
+    - (Premature optimization is spending a lot of time on something that you may not actually need.)
+    - Validating user feedback needs to come first, before spending an enormous amount of time trying to figure out how to scale when millions of users are using the App.
 - Is the project/codebase cleaned-up at the end of the development (before it was turned in)?
 - Are there any 3rd party libraries in use?
 If yes, what is the reason behind that?
 - After you have handed in your project, the interviewer might get back to you for a second part of the interview